Providing food to people that need it most in our diverse community

 ABOUT US

-Since 2012 Shepparton Foodshare has distributed 4.8 million kilograms of food, or the equivalent of around 9.6 million meals to people in need across the Goulburn Valley and beyond.
+Since 2012 Shepparton Foodshare has distributed 5 million kilograms of food, or the equivalent of around 10 million meals to people in need across the Goulburn Valley and beyond.

-Foodshare’s food collection, warehousing and redistribution service provides a hub for registered agencies to collect food for the people they support and for business and individuals to donate.
+Foodshare’s food collection, warehousing and redistribution service provides a central hub for registered agencies to collect food for the people they support and for business and individuals to donate.

 Shepparton Foodshare rescues and receives donations of food to redistribute to people experiencing food insecurity.
 On average 350,000 kgs of food is distributed to registered emergency relief services, schools, neighbourhood houses, community meals programs and faith organisations annually.
 The people supported include individuals, children, people experiencing homelessness, First Nations people, and our multicultural community, including new arrivals and refugees.